oikos-cash/core/README.md

 ## Noma Protocol core contracts

 This is the Noma protocol core contracts repository.
-Noma is a next-generation DeFi protocol.
-Read more on our official [website](https://noma.money).
+Noma is a next-generation DeFi protocol, read more on our official [website](https://noma.money).

 Built with [Foundry](https://github.com/foundry-rs/foundry) ❤️